 Resverlogix is committed to developing epigenetic therapies for the benefit of patients with chronic disease.
 Our current clinical program focuses on advancing our lead compound – apabetalone – and evaluating its therapeutic potential in the treatment of vascular disease and COVID-19.

-An article published on March 23, 2020 revealed an interaction between SARS-CoV-2 (the virus responsible for COVID-19) protein E and BET proteins.
-Following this finding, Resverlogix put out a call for collaborations, resulting in multiple partnerships, and in parallel initiated in-house preclinical research to further characterize and investigate apabetalone’s efficacy in treating COVID-19 infection.
+An article published on March 23, 2020, by a consortium of Universities, revealed interactions between SARS-CoV-2 (the virus responsible for COVID-19) and BET proteins, and shortlisted apabetalone as a potential therapeutic for COVID-19.
+Following this finding, Resverlogix launched a COVID-19 program, conducting research internally and enlisting world-renowned collaborators to further characterize and investigate apabetalone’s potential in treating COVID-19.

 The results of the collaborative research efforts have uncovered that apabetalone has the potential to combat COVID-19 through a unique dual mechanism.
 First, apabetalone treatment prevents SARS-CoV-2 from infecting human cells, and second it reduces the inflammation and cytokine storm response which can result in organ damage and long-term negative impacts.

-Resverlogix has initiated an open-label study to assess the safety and efficacy of apabetalone in the treatment of COVID-19, following a recent authorization from Health Canada.
+Resverlogix has initiated an open-label Phase 2b study to assess the safety and efficacy of apabetalone in the treatment of COVID-19, which is now actively recruiting patients.

 Through its unique, epigenetic mechanism, apabetalone acts to normalize the expression of key proteins and pathways that are dysregulated by cardiovascular disease.
 Clinical data has shown this treatment translates to direct benefits to patients, including observed reductions in major adverse cardiac events (MACE).